Scattering in relativistic quantum field theory: basic concepts, tools, and results: Physical Motivation and Mathematical Setting

 \section{Physical Motivation and Mathematical Setting}

 The primary connection of relativistic quantum field theory to experimental physics is through scattering theory, \ie the theory of the collision of elementary (or compound) particles.
 It is therefore a central topic in quantum field theory and has attracted the attention of leading mathematical physicists.
-Although a great deal of progress has been made in the mathematically rigorous understanding of the subject, there are important matters which are still unclear, some of which will be indicated below.
+Although a great deal of progress has been made in the mathematically rigorous understanding of the subject, there are important matters which are still unclear, some of which will be {outlined below.
+References to articles in this encyclopedia have an E in front of their number.
+Other references are given by their numbers only.}

-In the paradigmatic scattering experiment, several particles, which are initially sufficiently distant from each other that the idealization that they are not mutually interacting is physically reasonable, approach each other and interact (collide) in a region of microscopic extent.
-The products of this collision then fly apart until they are sufficiently well separated that the approximation of noninteraction is again reasonable.
-The initial and final states of the objects in the scattering experiment are therefore to be modeled by states of noninteracting, \ie free, fields, which are mathematically represented on Fock space.
+In the paradigmatic scattering experiment, several particles, which are initially sufficiently distant from each other, {so that the idealization that they do not interact is physically reasonable, approach each other and collide in a region of microscopic extent}.
+The products of this collision then fly apart until they are sufficiently well separated that the approximation of non-interaction is again reasonable.
+The initial and final states of the objects in the scattering experiment are therefore to be modeled by states of non-interacting, \ie free, fields, which are mathematically represented on Fock space.
 Typically, what is measured in such experiments is the probability distribution (cross section) for the transitions from a specified state of the incoming particles to a specified state of the outgoing particles.

-It should be mentioned that until the late 1950's, the scattering theory of relativistic quantum particles relied upon ideas from nonrelativistic quantum mechanical scattering theory (interaction representation, adiabatic limit, \etc), which were invalid in the relativistic context.
+It should be mentioned that until the late 1950's, the scattering theory of relativistic quantum particles relied upon ideas from non-relativistic quantum mechanical scattering theory (interaction representation, adiabatic limit, \etc), which were invalid in the relativistic context.
 Only with the advent of axiomatic quantum field theory did it become possible to properly formulate the concepts and mathematical techniques which will be outlined here.